N.D. men charged in theft of about $8,700 worth of grain

 According to court documents:

-Deputies with the Cass County Sheriff’s Office were dispatched on Nov.
-3 to Triple S Farms, formerly known as Swanson Seed Service.
+Deputies with the Cass County Sheriff's Office were dispatched on Nov.
+3 to Swanson Seed Service in Wheatland when the grain was reported stolen.

-A witness told the sheriff’s office he saw Strand leave the farmstead with a load of grain the witness asserted was taken from a bin containing grain that didn’t belong to Strand.
+A witness told the sheriff's office he saw Strand leave the farmstead with a load of grain that had been loaded from a bin containing grain the witness knew did not belong to Strand.

 When a deputy contacted Strand by phone, Strand said he was hauling grain belonging to Triple S Farms.